-England has a very long and interesting history, there’s no doubt about that.
+England has a very long and exciting history; there’s no doubt about that.

-It has always been – and continues to be – one of the most powerful countries in the world and thus, has had her hand in many notable international events throughout history.
+It has always been – and continues to be – one of the most powerful countries in the world and, thus, has had its hand in many notable international events throughout history.

 There are plenty of TV shows that touch upon the lives of England’s royalty throughout the centuries, and that’s what this list is for!